AOQ Adelaide Chapter currently holds a Cafe Quality events every third Wednesday of the month.

 Speaker: Peter Knapp

-Peter will provide and overview of AOQs direction and activities during 2017.
+Peter will provide and overview of AOQs direction and activities during 2018 and planning for 2019.

 Australian Organisation for Quality invited Mr Gary Bettcher from LMA to briefly talk about “Celebrating Everyday Leadership”.
 One challenge that many leaders and managers have is balancing their own and their team’s creativity and innovation whilst maintaining high standards and compliance.
 The main points discussed were –